stephcrete/REST-API-Design-Guide-Wiki/HTTP-Methods.md

 * the resource doesn't have to be removed immediately.
 A DELETE operation on a resource MAY be delayed or take time to be performed

 # OPTIONS
-OPTIONS is used to get the allowed communication options for the targeted resource
+OPTIONS is used to get the allowed communication options for the targeted resource.

+The OPTIONS method SHOULD be supported by your API.

 Characteristics:
 * safe